 Video telematics differs from video surveillance – which only captures what is happening outside of your vehicle – as it also captures what is happening inside.
 It consists of a global positioning system (GPS), an in-vehicle camera and a wireless communication link.

-The GPS records location data and the in-vehicle camera records footage, which can then be downloaded to a PC for analysis.
+The GPS records location data and the in-vehicle camera records footage, which can then be downloaded from the cloud for easy access.
 The footage provides evidence on driver behavior, with the current GPS position provided for context.

 The footage is recorded in high definition (HD) and has proven to be vital evidence in court, where many driving offenses can now be decided on the basis of video footage alone.